graciellehigino/ms_range_interactions/manuscript.md

-many ways we can be misled by data - or the lack of it: taxonomic errors (e.g., due to updates in the taxonomy of a species), geographic inaccuracy (e.g., approximate coordinates or lack of documentation about their accuracy), or sampling biases (e.g. data clustered near roads or research centers) [@Ladle2013MapSpe; @Hortal2015SevSho; @Poisot2021GloKno].
+many ways we can be misled by data - or the lack of it: taxonomic errors (e.g., due to updates in the taxonomy of a species), geographic inaccuracy (e.g., approximate coordinates or lack of documentation about their accuracy), or sampling biases (e.g., data clustered near roads or research centers) [@Ladle2013MapSpe; @Hortal2015SevSho; @Poisot2021GloKno].
 One way to identify - and potentially fix - these errors is to combine many different pieces of information about the occurrence of a